the-rebooted-coder/Take-Notes/SECURITY.md

 ## Reporting a Vulnerability

-### Create an Issue, then maintaners will discuss it over.
+### Create an Issue, then maintaners will discuss it over on the discussion page, then the PR will be entertained.

 Mail your suggestions [here](mailto:connectwithspandan@gmail.com) first